-DAY 4 - Journey to Oaxaca; Day of the Dead celebrations
+DAY 4 - Journey to Oaxaca; free to explore the colonial city

 Leaving the capital we drive south through cactus country to Oaxaca, one of the most charming colonial cities in Mexico.
 Arriving in the afternoon, we will have some free time to explore the city on foot.
 The colonnaded Zocalo comes alive at night as families come to stroll in the shade, while street vendors and entertainers vie for their attention.
 Oaxaca also has several colourful markets.
-On this tour, we will spend time in Oaxaca during the Day of the Dead celebrations.
-This is one of the best places to witness the Day of the Dead as the streets become alive with parades, and markets selling flowers and local delicacies fill the air with colour and perfume.
-Due to the nature of the celebrations many of the festivities take place at night in the local cemeteries.
-During our time here we will experience as much of the carnival-like atmosphere that brings the streets of Oaxaca to life as we can.